EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

   charts/edb-postgres-for-kubernetes
 ```

-If you update the version of dependency chart and install from source,
+If you update the version of the dependency charts and want to install from
-remember to run `helm dependency build` in the chart directory before
+source, remember to run `helm dependency update` and `helm dependency build` in
-install from the source.
+the chart directory before installing from the source.

 ## Copyright